andermoran/AngularAdvice/README.md

 ## Components
 - Components are similar, one could even say analogous, to classes in OOP (Object Oriented Programming)
 - Similar to objects, components are made to be reused in and it helps keep the LOC (lines of code) lower in the main file, `app.component.ts`
-- The main component is `app.component.ts`.
+- The main component is `app`.
 Thinks of this like the mother of all components.
 Without this component, the app would have no functionality.
-If you know C or C++ imagine a
+Although If you know C or C++ imagine a program without a `main`
 -
 - Components are usually made up of 3 files with an additional file used for testing
 	1. `mycomponentname.component.ts`